15 January - 18 February 2020

 Budget and research resources

-Please state the salary applied for the visiting professor (select the role “project leader” in the table) and the junior researcher (if such a position is to be associated with the professorship), both as a percentage of a full-time salary and as actual annual amounts (including social security contributions and insurance).
-Please state rounded amounts in SEK.
+Please state the salary applied for the visiting professor (select the role “Participating researcher” in the table), both as a percentage of a full-time salary and as actual annual amount (including social security contributions and insurance).
+Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

-Describe the costs of rent of housing or travel.
-Please state rounded amounts in SEK.
+Describe the nominated visiting professor’s costs of rent of housing or travel between Sweden and the home country on separate lines.
+Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

 Total cost of the visiting professorship

 Prisma will automatically add up the budget items listed in a table.
 The total amount applied for shall also include indirect costs.
-These shall be added to the table by the applicant according to the calculations that apply for the HEI.
-The applicant shall also add here any further costs covered by the visiting professorship (for which funding is not sought in this application).
+These shall be added to the table by the applicant (project leader).
+Here the applicant (project leader) can also add any additional costs that the activities entail (for which funding is not sought under this call).

 Justification of the budget applied for